DariuszBaczyk/javascript30/readme.md

 You can find my solution in index-Start.html files.

-I didn't use Finish files.
+I try don't use Finish files.

+Every task is on separated branch.
+If commin have comment "done" I do this by myself.

 # JavaScript30